From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Background and Related Work

-\paragraph{Traditional Machine Learning Approach} The StudentLife dataset \cite{student_life}, a comprehensive collection of smartphone-derived data, provides a valuable foundation for examining student behavior and its impact on academic outcomes.
+The StudentLife dataset \cite{student_life}, a comprehensive collection of smartphone-derived data, provides a valuable foundation for examining student behavior and its impact on academic outcomes.
 Wang et al. leveraged this dataset to explore the correlation between daily living patterns and student learning, extending beyond traditional academic metrics.
 Upon the StudentLife research, many studies \cite{student_life4,student_life2,student_life3} leverage various mobile sensing data for their application, such as conversation, activity, etc., for mental health assessments.
-These research used RAPIDS \cite{vega2021reproducible}, which framework built for feature extraction from all resources from mobile sensing data as acceleration, conversation, location, etc, as the backbone for their application.
-However, this approach raises concerns about the effective utilization of mobile sensing data, privacy threats, and transparency for mental health assessment applications.
+This research used RAPIDS \cite{vega2021reproducible}, a framework built for feature extraction from all resources from mobile sensing data, such as acceleration, conversation, location, etc, as the backbone for their application.
+However, this approach raises serious concerns about the effective utilization of mobile sensing data, privacy threats, and transparency for mental health assessment applications.

-Furthermore, most prior works in mobile sensing for mental health recognition used DBSCAN for localizing frequent locations, but present notable limitations.
-Density-based spatial clustering of applications with noise (DBSCAN) \cite{10.5555/3001460.3001507}, while effective in identifying clusters of prolonged presence, inherently discards data related to less frequent activities, such as recreational outings or travel.
+Furthermore, most prior works in mobile sensing for mental health recognition used density-based spatial clustering of applications with noise (DBSCAN) \cite{10.5555/3001460.3001507} for localizing frequent locations, but present notable limitations.
+DBSCAN, while effective in identifying clusters of prolonged presence, inherently discards data related to less frequent activities, such as recreational outings or travel.
 This results in a substantial loss of potentially valuable information about less time-consuming and random activities as recreation or traveling.
 More critically, this method also assumes the longest cumulative stay is home, which might not reflect the right function of location, causing a misinterpretation in an explainable system.